These DIY Concrete Planters Cost Less Than a DOLLAR to Make!

 Looking for a fun and frugal DIY home decor project?

-You’ve gotta try making your own pretty planters using a cheap bag of concrete mix!
-I love when a project turns out super cute and is also very easy on the budget! 🙌
+You’ve gotta try making these pretty DIY concrete flower pots and planters using a cheap bag of concrete mix!
+I love it when a project turns out super cute and is also very easy on the budget! 🙌

-If you have some patience and a DIY spirit, you’ll love making these planters and will want to experiment with different shapes and sizes.
-This was my first time making concrete planters, and I can’t wait to make more!
+If you have some patience and a DIY spirit, you’ll love making these concrete planters and will want to experiment with different shapes and sizes, or even fun painting ideas when they’re finished hardening!

 I’m obsessed with how these concrete planters turned out!